RyanKhanRK/LOW-CODE-MACHINE-LEARNING-EXPERIMENT-TRACKING-AND-EXPLAINABILITY-DASHBOARD/README.md

 # LOW-CODE MACHINE LEARNING EXPERIMENT TRACKING & EXPLAINABILITY DASHBOARD

-This project implements a lightweight web-based dashboard integrated with **MLflow** to support machine learning experiment tracking, run comparison, and model explainability.
+This project implements a lightweight, web-based dashboard integrated with MLflow to support automated machine learning experimentation, experiment tracking, run comparison, and model explainability.

-The system was developed for **academic purposes** to demonstrate practical usage of MLflow for experiment analysis and to enhance model transparency through **SHAP-based explainability**.
+The system is developed for academic and research purposes to demonstrate an end-to-end low-code machine learning workflow, including data ingestion, preprocessing, model execution, evaluation, and explainability within a unified platform.

 ---